 MA in Creative Writing

-*Applications for 2024/25 are open*
+**Applications for 2025/26 now open**

 UCD offers three graduate courses in creative writing, an MA, an MFA and a PhD programme.
 The MA programme includes lectures, seminars, workshops and supervision meetings, providing committed students with the support they need to produce a major piece of writing by the end of the course.
-A weekly visiting writer programme brings all graduate students into contact with some of Ireland’s finest writers as well as literary agents and publishers.
-Every year a writer in residence, appointed with the Arts Council of Ireland, provides a credit-based workshop and individual direction to students.
+A visiting writer programme brings all graduate students into contact with some of Ireland’s finest writers as well as literary agents and publishers.
+Every year a writer in residence, appointed with the Arts Council of Ireland, provides a workshop and individual direction to students.

 The School of English, Drama and Film has always included in its programme of extra-curricular activities a rich array of readings, writing workshops, writers’ groups, and special seminars offered by writers-in-residence.
 In 2006 a structured programme of courses and supervision, the now well-established MA in Creative Writing, was introduced to enable committed writers to develop their potential within a supportive framework.
 It is a one-year course of lectures, seminars, workshops and supervision meetings which aims to provide committed writers with taught classes on theories and practices of writing, presentation and editing techniques, reading of selected texts as writers and supervision of a major writing project.